Mo-Hamad/serverless-graphql-backend/README.md

-# Serverless_GraphQL_AWS
+# severless-graphql-backend
- This is a Serverless GraphQL API that will use AWS
+This is the backend for a serverless GraphQL API service using node.js and AWS services(Lambda, API Gateway, and DynamoDB)

+This repo will handle incoming GrapQL queries and mutations, processes them, and returns data acting functionally as the core behind the API